- What we collect

 Complete the digitisation of the Library’s 50,000-hour commissioned Oral History and Folklore Collection, so that this unique record of Australian life can be made available through the Library’s digital services.

-Complete transformation of public spaces by 2018, the 50th anniversary of the opening of the Library building.
+Progress transformation of public spaces by 2018, the 50th anniversary of the opening of the Library building.

 Engage Australians with a national collection that records and reflects Australia’s social, cultural and intellectual diversity and invite them to share their ideas, knowledge and stories through innovative digital engagement services.